List of The Facts of Life characters: Jo Polniaczek

 Joanna Marie "Jo" Polniaczek is played by Nancy McKeon.
 The character of Jo is first introduced in the second season at 15-years-old, arriving at the Eastland Academy on her motorcycle.
 Jo is Polish American and from the Bronx.
 She comes from an economically disadvantaged background.
 Early on, she is portrayed as rebellious, but also highly intelligent (she and Blair achieved the highest scores on the Eastland entrance exams), as well as secretly sensitive.

 Her backstory is that Jo's mother sent her to Eastland after she, in response to difficulties between her parents, had joined a gang known as the "Young Diablos" in her hometown.
 As the show continues, Jo becomes less angry and hostile toward others.
 She is ultimately shown to be extremely protective and loyal toward her new friends, particularly Blair Warner.

 At first, she clashes with her assigned roommate, Blair; the two come from completely different backgrounds and have completely different personalities.
 Their fighting and sarcastic comments to one another become a key feature of the show.
 However, her relationship with Blair deepens and matures over time, and the two eventually become close friends, with Jo referring to Blair as her best friend by the ninth season.
 The two continue to argue, trade wisecracks, and good-naturedly make fun of each other from time to time.

 Jo and Blair share many emotional moments throughout the series, showcasing the intensity and complexity of their relationship.
 In the first episode of season 2, not long after meeting Blair for the first time and wrecking the school's van, Jo defends Blair when another girl in their jail cell attempts to steal her watch.
-In season 9, when Blair is in a car accident, she is vulnerable only with Jo — who goes into her hospital room after visiting hours are over — about her fears regarding her looks.
+Later in the same episode, Blair defends Jo from a classmate by shoving the classmate's face into a pie.
+In season 9, when Blair is in a car accident, she is vulnerable only with Jo, who sneaks into her hospital room after visiting hours are over (and is the first person by her side after the accident), about her fears regarding her scars.
 In several episodes, such as when Jo considers leaving Eastland, when she decides not to get married as a teenager, and in The Facts of Life Goes to Paris, she openly cries in front of Blair, despite her tough image.